Finances of the Church of Jesus Christ of Latter-day Saints: Maintenance of facilities

+Charitable expenditures

-Social welfare and relief
+Church welfare

 The LDS Church operates a welfare distribution system, as it encourages members to seek financial assistance from family and the church first before seeking public or state-sponsored welfare.
 AgReserves Inc., Deseret Cattle and Citrus Ranch, and Farmland Reserve, Inc. are part of its welfare distribution system.
 Welfare resources are distributed by local bishops but maintained by the Presiding Bishopric.

-It also sends relief aid to victims of earthquakes, tsunamis, hurricanes and other natural disasters around the world.
-The relief effort has been recognized through many organizations and political leaders, including the United States leaders in reaction to the Hurricane Katrina relief effort by the church.
+An independent analysis in 2024 estimated that the church spent $905 million in 2024 "on a range of member welfare programs, including bishops’ storehouses, fast offering relief, family services counseling, employment aid, Deseret Industries and other outlets."

+Humanitarian aid

+Church humanitarian aid includes organizing food security, clean water, mobility, and healthcare projects, operating Deseret Industries thrift stores, and funding other organizations.
+The church reports that the value of all charitable donations in 2021 was $906 million.
+Independent reporting estimated that the church's charity organization, LDS Charities, gave a total of $177 million from 2008 to 2020.

+In 2016, the church reported that it had spent a total of $1.2 billion on humanitarian aid over the previous 30 years.

+In 2025, the church reported it provided $1.45 billion in humanitarian aid during 2024.
+The 2024 independent analysis by Widow's Mite estimated that the church spent $650 million, up from $88 million in 2020, and that humanitarian aid spending was on track to match church member welfare program expenditures, within the next one to three years.

 Education

 The LDS Church uses donations to support all, or part, of the Church Educational System (CES).
 As part of CES, the church owns, operates, and subsidizes education at Brigham Young University, BYU–Idaho, BYU–Hawaii, and Ensign College.
-These four institutions of higher education provide religious education, for both church members and those of other faiths, in addition to regular university and college-level degree programs.

 CES also includes the seminary program for secondary students (typically, ages 14–18), and institutes of religion for post-secondary students and adult learners.
 In 2011, approximately 730,000 individuals were enrolled in seminary and institute programs in 147 countries.
 CES courses of study are separate from religious instruction provided through church congregations.

 The church also operates a handful of elementary and secondary schools in the Pacific Islands and Mexico.